ATMI presenters are encouraged to communicate with the ATMI Program Chair regarding audio-visual needs beyond those listed below.

 What is Provided?

-Each presentation room will be equipped with a lectern, an amplified sound system for audio playback, and projection equipment appropriate to the room size.
+Each presentation room will be equipped with a lectern, an amplified sound system with mixing board for audio playback, and projection equipment appropriate to the room size.
 Presenters must provide any needed equipment beyond this provision.

-Presenters must play all sound and video files from their laptop, tablet, or iPod.
-Component DVD or CD players are NOT provided, and computers will not be available for rental or loan.
+Presenters must play all sound and video files from their own laptop, tablet, or other device.
+Component DVD and CD players are NOT provided, and computers will not be available for rental or loan.
 You will want to make certain batteries are well charged, as access to electrical power is not always guaranteed.
 It is also recommended that you save your presentation to a flash drive or external memory device in the event of computer failure.

 Several A/V technicians will be on hand and moving throughout the presentation rooms to assist presenters as needed.
 It is not always possible, or realistic, for a technician to remain on hand for the entirety of a single presentation.

 Please Note: If one’s sole purpose in connecting to the Internet is to show a YouTube video as part of a presentation, it is recommended to download the video to a laptop in advance in lieu of an Internet connection.
-One may also insert a video clip into a PowerPoint presentation, negating the necessity for an Internet connection.
-Please visit this tutorial on how to manage this using the Firefox browser.
-Alternatively, you may install free software to download YouTube videos to your computer.
+One may also insert or embed a video clip into a PowerPoint presentation, negating the necessity for an Internet connection.
+Please visit this tutorial on how to manage this.
+Alternatively, you may install software to download YouTube videos to your computer, provided you have permission from the video owner.

 Connecting Your Laptop